tHEwEELS/HyprBlue/CONTRIBUTING.md

 > ### Legal Notice
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

-Generally speaking we try to follow the [Lazy Concensus](http://lazyconcens.us/) model of development to keep the builds healthy and ourselves happy.
-   - If you're looking for concensus to make a decision post an issue for feedback and remember to account for timezones and weekends/holidays/work time.
-   - We want people to be opinionated in their builds so we're more of a loose confederation of repos than a top-down org.
-   - Try not to merge your own stuff, ask for a review.
-At some point when we have enough reviewers we'll be turning on branch protection.

 ### Reporting Bugs